 Trouble understanding speech or feeling like people are mumbling

 When holding a conversation with someone, do you feel like they are mumbling or need them to repeat themselves?
-People with hearing loss often strain to listen to conversations, misunderstand what people are saying, have trouble understanding women and children, or struggle to hear people talking over the phone.
+People with hearing problems often strain to listen to conversations, misunderstand what people are saying, have trouble understanding women and children, or struggle to hear people talking over the phone.

 Avoiding public social situations

-People who experience hearing loss can sometimes feel disinterested in public social settings.
+People who experience hearing impairments can sometimes feel disinterested in public social settings.
 This comes from the struggle to hear and understand people talking with loud noises or other people talking in the background.
 Social situations can also make people with hearing loss feeling irritated, angry, or tired.

 Not hearing sounds you used to hear